-As Sandeep Das recently remarked that, “the first note on his cello touched my soul.”
+Sandeep Das recently remarked, “the first note on his cello touched my soul.”

 That note was played by “the man on the big violin,” aka the cello.
 It was Yo-Yo Ma.

 Sandeep had been invited to the United States to play with the New York Philharmonic Orchestra nearly 18 years ago.
-He was and is one of the world’s most accomplished tabla players having received two Grammy Awards.
+He was and is one of the world’s most accomplished tabla players.
+He has received two Grammy Awards since the beginning of his career.
 When Yo-Yo Ma formed the Silk Road Ensemble, he invited highly talented artists from around the world to come together.
-The Ensemble is not a fixed group of musicians but rather a critically acclaimed collective of composers, arrangers, artists and storytellers primarily from Eurasian cultures.
+The Ensemble is not a fixed group of musicians but rather a critically acclaimed collective of composers, arrangers, artists and storytellers.
 The film “The Music of Strangers” portrays the group and is a testament to the power of culture-transcending music.

 Sandeep was asked during his visit with the New York Philharmonic to play a musical piece with a score.
 He demurred that he did not read music from a traditional score.
 He proposed that he would simply listen to it once and would be fully capable of playing it with the orchestra.
-The standard communication vehicle that musicians use, sheet music, was not the way he learned to communicate when studying with his guru in India for a decade as a boy.
+The standard communication vehicle that musicians use, sheet music, was not the way he was taught.

 The score primarily communicates “what” is to be played, but not necessarily “how” it is to be interpreted.
 This alternative communication mode among artists who are deeply committed to connecting with one another is magical.
 It produces a musical product that is unique and hooks the listener emotionally.